ten-protocol/ten-documentation/docs/4-write-ten-dapp/6-testnet.md

 ## TENscan

-You can use the TEN block explorer to view transaction data occuring on the testnet [here](https://testnet.tenscan.io/)
+You can use the TEN block explorer to view transaction data occurring on the testnet [here](https://testnet.tenscan.io/).